 However, Cicala's true love is sports, and he's excited to be back in the Old Pueblo covering the college he grew up cheering for: The U of A. The proud product of the Sunnyside Unified School District is making his second stop at KVOA.
 The Tucson native left his job as a news reporter for News 4 Tucson in 2006 for a Sports Director position in Southern California.
 Cicala also filed reports in Spanish for the area's Telemundo affiliate.

 Cicala's anchoring & reporting career has also included stops in Las Vegas, where he served as a sports anchor & reporter, and Yuma, Arizona.
 In Las Vegas, Paul had the chance to cover some of the biggest boxing matches in recent history.

-When Paul's not anchoring & reporting at News 4, he can be found at local gyms working out or playing basketball.
-He also enjoys cultural activities, taking the quick drive south of the border to Mexico, and volunteering with the community whenever possible.
-Feel free to e-mail any sports story ideas to Paul at firstname.lastname@example.org.
+When Paul's not anchoring & reporting at News 4 Tucson, he can be found at local gyms working out or playing basketball.
+He also enjoys cultural activities, taking the quick drive south of the border to Mexico (where he occasionally works on feature stories), and volunteering with the community (particularly the Special Olympics, Banner UMC and at multiple schools).